 People accompanying you

 We understand that this is a very exciting time for you, and we want to make your visit as special as we can.
 We do need to make it clear that your baby’s scan is in fact a medical examination and the practitioner undertaking the ultrasound must be able to concentrate so they can scan your baby as accurately as possible.
-For this reason we can only allow two people into the room with you.
+For this reason we can only allow one person into the room with you.